saschagrunert/demystifying-containers/README.md

 start with the historic background and the evolution of different container image formats.
-Afterwards, we will check out what is inside of the latest Open Container Initiative (OCI) image specification by crafting, modifying and pulling apart our own built container image examples.
-Beside that, we will learn some important best practices in modern container image creation by utilizing tools like buildah, podman and skopeo.
+Afterwards, we will check out what is inside of the latest Open Container Initiative (OCI) image specification by crafting, modifying and pulling apart our self-built container image examples.
+Besides that, we will learn some important best practices in modern container image creation by utilizing tools like buildah, podman and skopeo.